Nikolay Goldobin: Professional

-On 26 September 2014, the Sharks announced they had signed Goldobin to a three-year entry level contract.
+On 26 September 2014, the Sharks announced they had signed Goldobin to a three-year entry-level contract.
 He was later reassigned to the Finnish club HIFK for the 2014–15 Liiga season.

 In his first full North American season, Goldobin was assigned to begin the 2015–16 season with the Sharks AHL affiliate, the San Jose Barracuda.
 After one game with the Barracuda, Goldobin received a recall to the Sharks following an injury to center Logan Couture on 16 October 2015.
 He was inserted immediately into the Sharks top scoring line and made his NHL debut in a 2–1 shootout victory over the New Jersey Devils.
 In his second game, Goldobin scored his first NHL goal against Jaroslav Halak of the New York Islanders on 17 October 2015, on a feed from Joe Thornton.

 On 28 February 2017, he was traded from San Jose along with a conditional 4th round-pick in the 2017 NHL Entry Draft to the Vancouver Canucks for Jannik Hansen.
 He made his debut for the Canucks on 4 March 2017, scoring the game-winning goal in a 4–3 victory over the Los Angeles Kings.

-In the 2018-19 season, his first full season with the Canucks, Goldobin recorded 27 points in 63 games.
+In the 2018–19 season, his first full season with the Canucks, Goldobin recorded 27 points in 63 games.
 On 4 September 2019, the Canucks re-signed him to a one-year, $900,000 contract extension.
 On 30 September 2019, just before the start of the 2019-20 season, Goldobin was placed on waivers by the Canucks.
 He cleared waivers the next day and was assigned to the Utica Comets.
 Goldobin remained with the Comets for the majority of the season, finishing among the club's leading scorers with 50 points in 51 games, before the season was cancelled due to COVID-19.

 As an impending restricted free agent with the Canucks, Goldobin opted to leave North America by signing a two-year contract with his original Russian club, CSKA Moscow of the KHL, on 18 June 2020.
 In the 2020–21 season, Goldobin appeared in 21 regular season games with CSKA, collecting 4 goals and 11 points before he was transferred to a fellow KHL club, Metallurg Magnitogorsk, for the remainder of the season on 14 December 2020.

+Following three seasons with Metallurg, Goldobin's rights were traded to fellow Russian club, Spartak Moscow, in exchange for Danila Kvartalnov on 5 June 2023.
+He was then signed to a two-year contract to commence from the 2023–24 season.

+After playing out the 2024–25 season with Spartak Moscow, Goldobin following two offensively prolific seasons was placed on waivers and claimed by SKA Saint Petersburg on 18 August 2025.